-The Company completed the second quarter of 2017 with \$334,851 in cash, and with working capital of \$78,608.
+The Company completed 2017 with \$294,710 in cash, and with working capital deficit of \$18,434.

-The current objectives of the Company are to continue exploring the Genesis uranium project with a view to fully earning the 85% interest under the option agreement, and to continue earning its 100% interest in the Iron Butte property; however these objectives will require raising additional capital.
+The current objectives of the Company are to continue exploring the Genesis uranium project with a view to fully earning the 85% interest under the option agreement, to continue earning its 100% interest in the Iron Butte property, and to explore its Silver Ace and Sterling properties; however these objectives will require raising additional capital.